cbuchko/old-website/_posts/2021-01-09-community-script.md

 Good morning, I heard you guys getting acquainted with the study groups newest member.
 <p class = "character">  ANNIE </p>
 Sorry Dean, the position of robot is filled and Abed's much more Iron Giant than this HAL 9000.
-<div class = "action">Annie looks to Abed for approval on her movie references, Abed gives her a thumbs up.</div>
+<div class = "action">Annie looks to Abed for approval of her movie references, Abed gives her a thumbs up.</div>
 <p class = "character"> SHIRLEY </p>
 What's this even for?
 Is it a punishment?
 <p class = "character"> TROY </p>